ruoxinx/open-construction/README.md

 - Benchmark definitions and task packs
 - Validation and enrichment utilities

-Modules are registered and maintained independently by contributors, enabling **co-development of platform capabilities**.
+Modules are registered and maintained by contributors, enabling **co-development of platform capabilities**.